curityio/openid-client-ios-appauth/README.md

 # ios-appauth-demo-app
-OpenID Connect integration in a SwiftUI App
+OpenID Connect integration via AppAuth in a SwiftUI App